-Digital Writing Assessment and Evaluation, Heide A. McKee and Dànielle Nicole DeVoss, eds.
+Digital Writing Assessment and Evaluation, Heidi A. McKee and Dànielle Nicole DeVoss, eds.

 The chapters in Digital Writing Assessment and Evaluation place emphasis on assessment of digital writing—the methodological, technological, and ethical approaches for and issues involved with assessing multimodal, networked texts (and the student learning they represent).
 The fourteen chapters are organized into four sections, addressing equity and assessment, classroom evaluation and assessment, multimodal evaluation and assessment, and program revisioning and program assessment.
 Read more.

 Call for Projects